madelinerippin/CMSC678Project/README.md

 ### EEGNet Results

 No single published per-subject table exists for this exact configuration.
 Published EEGNet mean accuracy on BCI IV-2a ranges from approximately 68–75% depending on implementation.
-Our result falls within this range.
+Our result of 71.3% falls within this range.
+The slight upward offset from the lower end of that range is consistent with the per-channel `StandardScaler` normalization present in the `amrzhd/EEGNet` implementation but absent in most published baselines.

 | Subject | Accuracy |
 |---|---|